 Grace Kirabo who manages the Textile Development Agency (TEXDA) in Kampala, Uganda states – “It’s not easy for a country like ours to ban secondhand clothes,” without first developing local production that can meet the needs of those who can only afford the secondhand import price-point, she concedes.

-However, second hand clothes is what creates a market that designers can’t compete with interms of prices, sales and production.
+However, second-hand clothes are what create a market that designers can’t compete with in terms of prices, sales, and production.
 It creates a culture where the members of society find comfort in contributing less of their budget to the local clothing industry.
-And over all, it is big business for the western countries and charities.
+And overall, it is big business for western countries and charities.
 With the exception of shipping costs and tariffs, profit is made almost for nothing.
-The questioning of second hand clothing in Africa has only recently become a concern of the western countries now China has entered into the African 2nd hand clothing market and is cutting their share of it.
+The questioning of second-hand clothing in Africa has only recently become a concern of the western countries now China has entered into the African 2nd hand clothing market and is cutting its share of it.

 2nd hand clothing makes over 50% of African clothing sales.
 Millions and millions of dollars are made by the corporations and charities behind it.
-What is most disturbing out 2nd hand clothing is that the multi million dollar profit from this industry is at the expense of Africans and at the benefit of the so called foreign charities and businesses.
+What is most disturbing about 2nd hand clothing is that the multi-million dollar profit from this industry is at the expense of Africans and at the benefit of the so-called foreign charities and businesses.

 In a general discussion with my colleague about why a 2nd hand clothing business in Africa hadn’t been started, an interesting comment was made by him “Africans will never produce 2nd hand clothes, even those that have it to give always go to some family member of theirs first before…In fact, before a shirt would go as a 2nd hand thing, it would have transformed into a duster, a rug, pillowcase, or even be used like tissue paper.”
 A mild joke but… true.